glouppe/info8010-deep-learning/lecture11.md

 A fundamental weakness of denoising auto-encoders is that the posterior $p(\mathbf{x}|\tilde{\mathbf{x}})$ is possibly multi-modal.

-If we train an auto-encoder with the quadratic loss (i.e., implicitly assuming a Gaussian posterior), then the best reconstruction is
+If we train an auto-encoder with the quadratic loss (i.e., implicitly assuming a Gaussian likelihood), then the best reconstruction is
 $$h(\tilde{\mathbf{x}}) = \mathbb{E}[\mathbf{x}|\tilde{\mathbf{x}}],$$
 which may be very unlikely under $p(\mathbf{x}|\tilde{\mathbf{x}})$.